romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which statements are true regarding running CodeQL analysis on codebases with multiple programming languages?
+Q: Which statements are true regarding running CodeQL analysis on codebases with multiple programming languages?
 <details><summary>Show the answer</summary><p>

 - **CodeQL uses a different extractor for each programming language**